-- Let others know you are going to be inaccessible.
-Set times that you will “check in”, but otherwise, let others know that you are on “vacation” and won’t be available for workaday activities.
+- Limit your engagement with phone calls and e-mails.
+Set times that you will check in, but otherwise, let others know that you won’t be available for workaday activities.

 - Gather needed materials ahead of time, such as trash bags, recycling containers and storage boxes.

 - Prepare a short mantra that you can repeat to yourself during your de-cluttering, reminding yourself to be present and enjoy the process of releasing what no longer serves you.

 - If you know you might need assistance, hire a coach or professional organizer who can help you.

 Jacqueline Fox, MEd, MS, is an office organizer and coach for business professionals, serving the greater central Bucks County area.
 Connect at JFox@JacquelineFox.com or visit JacquelineFox.com.